ruslan-vshv/glossary-tooltip/README.md

+# Glossary Tooltip logic description

+Glossary Tooltip logic implemented in "Glossary Tooltip" module via "Glossary Tooltip" Field Formatter.
+Applying this field formatter to any text field will scan its content and replace all words that match with any of Glossary vocabulary terms.

+In this project setup Body field of Article CT is configured to work with tooltips.

 # Docksal powered Drupal 9 With Composer Installation

 This is a sample Drupal 9 with Composer installation pre-configured for use with Docksal.